NBI Reports

 Q1 (July 1-Sep 30) Progress Report:

-NCAE President distributed to all members via email (August 22) the opportunity for members to express interest in being appointed to GRC.
+Additionally, the NCAE President distributed to all members via email (August 22) the opportunity for members to express interest in being appointed to GRC.
 This communication included the role and expectations of GRC members.

 Q2 (Oct 1-Dec 31) Progress Report: